On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: Introduction

 The main contribution of this paper is to develop an algorithmic framework that enables us to show that \emph{fixed negation fragments} of certain first-order theories are decidable in polynomial time.
 Formulae in this fragment are generated by the following grammar, where $\Psi$ are atomic formulae of the underlying first-order theory, and an arbitrary but a priori fixed number of negation symbols is allowed to occur:

 We give sufficient conditions for the fixed negation fragment of a first-order theory to be decidable in polynomial time.
-Observe that this fragment is more permissive than the ``short fragment'' of Kannan, as it allows for an unbounded number of quantified variables and an unbounded number of conjunctions.
-However, it implicitly fixes the number of quantifier alternations as well as the number of disjunctions.
+We highlight that this fragment is more permissive than the ``short fragment'' of Kannan, as it allows for an unbounded number of quantified variables and an unbounded number of conjunctions.
+However, it also implicitly fixes the number of quantifier alternations as well as the number of disjunctions.

 Our algorithmic framework is parametric on a concrete representation of the sets definable within the first-order theory~$\mcT$ under consideration and only requires a sensible representation of solution sets for conjunctions of atomic formulae.
-From this representation, the framework guides us to the definition of a companion structure~$\mcR$ for the theory~$\mcT$ in which function symbols and relations in~$\mcR$ are interpreted as reductions from parametrised complexity theory, e.g.\ UXP reductions, see e.g.~\cite[Chapter~15]{DowneyF99}.
+From this representation, the framework guides us to the definition of a companion structure~$\mcR$ for the theory~$\mcT$ in which function symbols and relations in~$\mcR$ are interpreted as reductions from parametrized complexity theory, such as~UXP reductions, see e.g.~\cite[Chapter~15]{DowneyF99}.
 By requiring mild conditions on the types of reductions and parameters that the functions and relations in~$\mcR$ must obey, we are able to give a general theorem for the tractability of the fixed negation satisfiability and entailment problems for $\mcT$.
-One technical issue we show how to overcome in a general way is how to treat negation, which is especially challenging when the initial representation provided to the framework is not closed under complementation (as it is the case in our treatment of weak~PA).
+One technical issue we show how to overcome in a general way is how to treat negation, which is especially challenging when the initial representation provided to the framework is not closed under complementation.
 Our main source of inspiration here is the notion of the so-called \emph{difference normal form} of propositional logic, a rather unorthodox normal form introduced by Hausdorff~\cite[Ch.~1\S5]{Hausdorff1914}.